blazium-engine/blazium-docs/contributing/development/compiling/optimizing_for_size.rst

 - **Difficulty:** Easy
 - **Performed in official builds:** No

-By default, Godot uses an advanced text server with the support for the following features:
+By default, Blazium uses an advanced text server with the support for the following features:

 - Right-to-left typesetting and complex scripts, required to write languages